My retirement journey started as most peoples; on Google, with questions like…

 “How much should I have saved by age __?”

-UPDATED: May 7, 2018 – After weeks of tedious overwhelming research, I decided to share the details of my research in an easily digestible infographic.
+UPDATED: May 4, 2020- – After weeks of tedious overwhelming research, I decided to share the details of my research in an easily digestible infographic.
 Retirement savings is a personal journey and strategies can vary widely depending on what stage of life individuals are in.
+Some of us are living off credit cards or even worse using prepaid cards like MyprepaidCenter.

 Being an adult has a laundry list of responsibilities.
 Preparing for your eventual departure from everyday work life always is included on this list but often times get less attention than it deserves due to unexpected life events or temptations of shiny new objects.